-Policy choices often entail trade-offs between workers and consumers.
+Policy choices often involve trade-offs between workers and consumers.
 I assess how foreign competition changes the consumer welfare and domestic employment effects of a merger.
 I construct a model accounting for demand responses, endogenous product portfolios, and employment.
 I apply this model to Whirlpool's acquisition of Maytag in the household appliance industry.
 I compare the observed acquisition to a counterfactual one by a foreign buyer.
-While Whirlpool's acquisition decreased consumer welfare by \$230 million annually, it preserved 900 domestic jobs.
-Therefore, these jobs need to be worth above \$260,000 annually for the domestic employment effects to offset the consumer harm.
+Although Whirlpool's acquisition decreased consumer welfare by \$300 million annually, it preserved 825 domestic jobs.
+Therefore, these jobs must be worth more than \$360,000 annually for the domestic employment effects to offset the consumer harm.